TommyMart/Data_Visualisation_API/readme.md

 Movie A | This is a description of Movie A | 01/01/2023 | 120 mins | $15 | 3 | $45 <br>
 Movie A | This is a description of Movie A | 01/01/2023 | 120 mins | $15 | 1 | $15 <br>

 As you can see there is a lot of redundant data, this can be avoided by implementing database normalisation during the design stage.
-What about if there was one column for Movie As id as a foreign key, lets say it's 1, plus the number of tickets and the total cost.
+This can be achieved if there was one column for Movie As id as a foreign key, let's say id '1' for the first column, then the number of tickets and the total cost for the next two.

 1 | 2 | $30 <br>
 1 | 1 | $15

-Bit nicer right?
-And if the client needs the movie's data it can access this via the foriegn key 1.
+As you can now see, there is no redundant data.
+And if the client needs the movie's data it can access it via the foriegn key, which is the primary key of the movie's table.
 This example is independant of this app, this app further seperates number of tickets and total price due to further database normalisation measures.